 - 1 large avocado very ripe, please!

-- 1 cup black beans well rinsed and drained
+- 1 cup black beans if canned, well rinsed and drained

 - 4 Tablespoons cocoa powder

 - 1 teaspoon ground cinnamon

 - 2 cups almond milk or other milk of choice

 - Place all ingredients into a blender or food processor and blend until completely smooth and creamy.